abourki/SoTA-Semantically-aware-NeRFs/README.md

 ## Last Updates
-- **04/10/2024:** Added benchmarks for semantic, instance-level, and panoptic segmentation SRF methods for the Replica and ScanNet datasets :rocket:.
+- **04/10/2024:** Added benchmarks for semantic, instance-level, and panoptic segmentation SRFs on Replica and ScanNet :rocket:.
 - 02/17/2024: Initial release.